 I’m an award-winning freelance writer and editor.
-I’ve published seven books and more than 500 articles in print and online publications, and have received a baker’s dozen of awards for my writing, editing and desktop publishing (remember that term?).
+I’ve published eight books and more than 500 articles in print and online publications, and have received a baker’s dozen of awards for my writing, editing and desktop publishing (remember that term?).
 My articles have been published in Writer’s Digest, Cincinnati Magazine, M.D.
-News Magazine and elsewhere.
+News Magazine, and elsewhere.

 My first book, a young adult nonfiction titled Artists and Writers of the Harlem Renaissance, was published by Enslow Publishers, Inc., in 2002.
 National Parks in Crisis: Debating the Issues (Enslow) and Communication Tools Made Easy (Kendall/Hunt) were published in 2004.
 Dating, Relationships, and Sexuality: What Teens Should Know (2006, Enslow) and Robert Cormier: Banned, Challenged and Censored (Enslow, 2008), Harlem Renaissance Artists and Writers (Enslow, 2013), Founders and Famous Families of Cincinnati (Clerisy Press, 2014), and University of Cincinnati College of Nursing: 125 Years of Transforming Health Care (Orange Frazer Press, 2014) round out my published books to date.
 I’m finally finishing my first novel (which has taken me more than 20 years to write!) about a woman’s quest for individuality in an all-women’s singing group.

 In 1994, I founded “Beckman Communications,” through which I provide editing and writing services for individuals, educational institutions and businesses.